erick805/rickylau-dev/content/blog/debug/index.md

 I change the value of our key prop to `pet.name` instead of `pet` and I pass the test.

 **In conclusion**, there are countless ways to debug in test driven development but having the proper environment and knowing your do's and don'ts in test driven development can really make or break your hours or days.
-I hope this

 Until next time.
 I hope you will CARD it when the comes.
 Happy Coding! - RL